Elective Programme

-The Elective Programme offers Lower Fifth girls the opportunity to go beyond the curriculum and explore new and exciting avenues of study with the aim of developing lateral thinking skills, scholarly independence, intellectual flexibility and the ability to discuss complex ideas.
+The Elective Programme at Downe House runs through the Lower Fifth, Upper Fifth, and Lower Sixth years, providing students with the unique opportunity to go beyond the traditional curriculum and explore exciting new areas of study.
+The programme aims to foster lateral thinking, scholarly independence, intellectual adaptability, and the ability to engage confidently with complex ideas.

 Read more about the Elective Programme.